Chorro/prozzie/docs/cli/CLI.md

 **YAML schema**:

-To use a json schema you need to specify it with `--config-file.yaml` option.
+To use a yaml schema you need to specify it with `--config-file.yaml` option.

 ```yaml
 configs: